Frequently Asked Questions

 The LTV, or Loan-to-Value ratio, is the amount of your loan compared to the appraised value of your property.
 This ratio impacts the loan programs and rates for which you will be eligible.
 Lenders will generally offer better loan programs and rates to borrowers with lower LTV ratios.

-Q. What's a FICO Score - Is It Important?
+Q. What's a FICO Score?

 A FICO score is a credit score which predicts the probability that borrowers will pay their bills.
 A higher FICO score enables you to obtain a loan with good terms, a lower interest rate and a lower monthly payment.
 This score is an important part of the loan qualification process.
 Ask your LoanLynx mortgage professional about our free credit repair service.
 We can help you improve your credit score as part of the application process.